tungerer/tungerer.github.io/_pages/cv.md

 Administrative experience
 ======
 * Co-organizer of the CARLA 2023 workshop (Concepts in Action: Representation, Learning, and Applications) at Concordia University, Montreal (August 2023)
-* Co-organizer of the Psycholinguistics & Cognition lab meetings at Concordia University (2022-)
-* Co-organizer of the Linguistic Circle colloquium at the University of Edinburgh (2019-2022)
+* Co-organizer of the Linguistic Circle colloquium at the University of Edinburgh (2019&ndash;2022)
-* Co-organizer of the Cognitive Linguistics Research Group at the University of Edinburgh (2019-2022)
+* Co-organizer of the Cognitive Linguistics Research Group at the University of Edinburgh (2019&ndash;2022)
 * Co-organizer of the Linguistics and English Language Postgraduate Conference at the University of Edinburgh (2019)

 Roles and memberships
 ======
-* Emerging Scholar Representative of the International Cognitive Linguistics Association (ICLA, 2023-2025)
+* Emerging Scholar Representative of the International Cognitive Linguistics Association (ICLA, 2023&ndash;2025)
 * Member of the Cognitive Science Society
 * Member of the German Cognitive Linguistic Association (GCLA)